interlay/interbtc-spec/btcrelay-spec/docs/source/security_performance/performance.rst

 BTC-Relay only stores Bitcoin block headers.
 Transactions are not stored directly in the relay -- this responsibility lies with other components or applications interacting with BTC-Relay.

-The size of the necessary storage allocation hence grows linear with the length of the Bitcoin blockchain (tracked in BTC-Relay) -- specifically, the block headers stored in ``BlockHeaders`` which are referenced in ``MainChain`` or in an entry of ``Forks``.
+The size of the necessary storage allocation hence grows linear with the length of the Bitcoin blockchain (tracked in BTC-Relay) -- specifically, the block headers stored in ``BlockHeaders`` which are referenced in ``Chains`` or in an entry of ``Forks``.

 Recall, for each block header, BTC-Relay merely stores: